Blog posts tagged in Human Factors

 On May 5, 1983, a Lockheed L-1011 TriStar, registration N334EA, en route from Miami International Airport to Nassau International Airport, experienced the loss of all three engines near Miami, Florida.
 Following a decision to return to Miami.

-Sofemaonline.com offers online training including EASA Part 66 Module 9 Human Factors compliant training for third country workshop personnel
+Sofemaonline.com offers online training, including EASA Part 66 Module 9 Human Factors compliant training for third-country workshop personnel.

 Introduction

 It is important to ensure that all employees are aware of how to act in the event of a workplace emergency.
-Whilst not every person needs to be qualified as a fire marshal or Emergency First Aid Responder, it is important that a number of employees are "highly trained" and all employees have an general awareness of all potential emergencies and how to proceed.
+Whilst not every person needs to be qualified as a fire marshal or Emergency First Aid Responder, it is important that a number of employees are "highly trained" and all employees have a general awareness of all potential emergencies and how to proceed.

-All employees should understand what constitutes an emergency or disaster at the workplace?
+All employees should understand what constitutes an emergency or disaster at the workplace.

 Additionally, to understand:

-Sofemaonline.com offers online training including EASA Part 66 Module 9 Human Factors compliant training for third country workshop personnel
+Sofemaonline.com offers online training, including EASA Part 66 Module 9 Human Factors-compliant training for third-country workshop personnel.

 Introduction to Hazards & Risk

-Hazard - Consider that a Hazard has the potential to disrupt or cause harm in some way - this does not in any way mean that it will - simply it can.
+Hazard: Consider that a hazard has the potential to disrupt or cause harm in some way; this does not in any way mean that it will; simply, it can.

-Sofemaonline.com offers online training including EASA Part 66 Module 9 Human Factors compliant training for third country workshop personnel
+Sofemaonline.com offers online training, including EASA Part 66 Module 9 Human Factors compliant training for third-country workshop personnel.

 Introduction

-Posted by on in Regulatory
+Posted by on

-Sofemaonline.com offers online training including EASA Part 66 Module 9 Human Factors compliant training for third country workshop personnel
+Sofemaonline.com offers online training, including EASA Part 66 Module 9 Human Factors-compliant training for third-country workshop personnel.

 Introduction to Work Logging and Recording